ZheMann/generating_newspaper_columns/README.md

 Log into your Google Account and go to Google Drive.
 Click on the New button on the left and then on 'More'.
 If:
 a) 'Colaboratory' appears in the list, you do not have to do anything
 b) 'Colaboratory' does not appear in the list, click on Connect more apps, search for Colaboratory and install it

-## Language Models
-This repo consists of three language models based on GPT-2's Small/Medium architecture, fine-tuned in different ways.
-These models can be used to generate samples, but they are also available for futher research/fine-tuning.
-The following language models are provided:
-* Model 1.
-GPT-2 Medium (345M) pre-trained.
-Fine-tuned on a small dataset (2MB) for 30k training steps ~ 25 hours
-* Model 2.
-GPT-2 Medium (345M) pre-trained.
-Fine-tuned on a large dataset (2.9GB) for 100k training steps ~ 3.5 days
-* Model 3.
-GPT-2 Small (117M) from scratch.
-Fine-tuned on a large dataset (2.9GB) for 300k training steps ~ 4.2 days

 ## Training GPT-2 345M Pre-trained models
 It is necessary to execute nexts steps if you want to train either Model 1 or Model 2: